Azure AD sync introduction

-Our synctool is a tool to automatic synchronization of users and groups changed in Azure to the Workspace.
-It’s different from the Azure AD sync tool.
+Our synctool is a tool to automate synchronization of users and groups changes in Azure AD to Workspace.
+It’s different from the Azure AD synctool.
 The difference between them is that the Azure AD synctool syncs all the information from Office 365 to Azure.
-Our synctool syncs the information between Azure to Workspace 365.
+Our synctool syncs the information between Azure AD to Workspace 365.

 Dataflow between AAD and the Workspace

-The goal of the Azure Active Directory synctool is to transmit users, user groups and group membership information from Azure Active Directory to Workspace 365.
-The following diagram describes the general architecture of Azure Active Directory sync to Workspace 365.
+The goal of the Azure AD synctool is to transmit users, user groups and group membership information from Azure AD to Workspace 365.
+The following diagram describes the general architecture of the synchronization process.

-The data flow is unidirectional – data is coming from Active Directory through the AD synctool into Workspace 365 API and ends up in Workspace 365 database.
+The data flow is unidirectional – data is coming from Azure AD through the AD synctool into Workspace 365 API and ends up in the Workspace 365 database.

-AD synctool periodically queries the Active Directory for changes, and calls Workspace 365 API to process them.
-Synctool is implemented either as console application or Windows service.
+The AD synctool periodically queries the Azure AD for changes and calls Workspace 365 API to process these changes.
+The synctool is implemented either as a console application or Windows service.

-In general case, AD synctool is installed on a different server than Workspace 365 web application, though it is possible but not recommended keeping them on a single server.
-In case of different servers, it is required to be able to establish HTTPS connection between AD synctool and Workspace servers.
+In general, the AD synctool is installed on a different server than the Workspace 365 web application, though it is possible (but not recommended) keeping them on a single server.
+In case of different servers, it is required to be able to establish a HTTPS connection between AD synctool and Workspace servers.

 To configure the whole process, three actions are required:

-- Configure Active Directory so AD tool can access the information in it.
+- Configure Azure AD so that the AD tool can access the information.

 - Configure Workspace 365 so its API accepts information from the synctool.

-- Configure synctool so it can connect both to AD and Workspace 365
+- Configure synctool so it can connect to both Azure AD and Workspace 365.

 Proceed to step 1.